Roboroads/laravel-tinker/README.md

 Find all actions under `Tools -> Laravel Tinker` or use the default shortcut `ctrl + Shift + T` to let tinker smartly guess what you want to do (opening/running/etc.).

-**NOTICE** - this plugin is maturing but might still contain bugs.
-Please report them at the github issues page on the link below

  - [💡 GitHub Issues](https://github.com/Roboroads/laravel-tinker/issues): feature requests and bug reports
  - [🙏🏼 Patreon](https://www.patreon.com/roboroads): Consider supporting this project if it helped you 😊
  - [🔌 Plugin Page](https://plugins.jetbrains.com/plugin/14957-laravel-tinker/): Get the plugin for PHPStorm (or IDEA if that's your style)